apache/incubator-kie-kogito-pipelines/docs/jenkins.md

     │   │   ├── jobs.groovy      # contains the jobs for the current branch to be generated
     │   └── tests                # (optional) tests for Jenkinsfiles

+*NOTE: The main folder, aka `.ci/jenkins` can be changed but must be specified into the branch config file*

 ### Generated jobs structure

 Here is an example of the generated job hierarchy:

     .
     ├── 0-seed-job                   # main seed job to create other branch & repo jobs.
+    ├── 0-prepare-release-branch     # prepare new release branch
+    ├── main                         # all main jobs
+        ├── 0-seed-job               # branch seed job to create other branch & repo jobs.
-    ├── nightly                      # all related nightly jobs │   ├── main                     # main nightly jobs
+    │   ├── nightly                  # all related nightly jobs
-    │   └── ...{RELEASE BRANCHES}    # nightly jobs related to specific release branches ├── other                        # some other jobs
+    │   ├── other                    # some other jobs
-    ├── pullrequest                  # all related pr jobs │   ├── main                     # main pr jobs
+    │   ├── pullrequest              # all related pr jobs
-    │   ├── {RELEASE_BRANCH}         # release branch pr jobs
-    │   └── kogito-runtimes.bdd      # PR jobs for running BDD tests from kogito-runtimes repository
+    │   └── tools                    # tools jobs
-    ├── release                      # all related release jobs │   ├── prepare-release          # Prepare all repo/jenkins jobs with a new release branch │   └── ...{RELEASE BRANCHES}    # release jobs related to specific release branches │── tools                        # tools jobs
+    ├── {RELEASE BRANCH}             # all release branch specific jobs │   ├── nightly                  # all related nightly jobs │   ├── other                    # some other jobs
+    │   ├── pullrequest              # all related pr jobs
+    │   ├── release                  # release jobs
-    └── z-seed-*                     # branch & repo seed jobs used to generate the other jobs
+    │   └── tools                    # tools jobs
+    └── z-seed-trigger-job           # Trigger job which listen to change on kgoito-pipelines

 ## Testing